COVID-19: An exploration of consecutive systemic barriers to pathogen-related data sharing during a pandemic: Results

 \subsubsection{Data types: profile of data types discussed by participants}

+Figure \ref{fig:fig-datatypes} illustrates the spectrum of private and non-private data discussed in this study.
 The study was initially designed in response to barriers the authors had encountered around non-private data: viral genome and COVID-19 spread information.

 In the course of the interviews, the scope of data expanded to cover additional data types:

 \textbf{Non-private, but potentially commercial and/or political:} \begin{itemize} \item Genomic virus sequences. \item Vaccine supply. \item Vaccines administered. \item COVID-19 cases (tests and positivity rate) - in the general community and in schools. \item COVID-19 hospitalisations. \item COVID-19 and excess deaths. \item Hospital bed availability - intensive and regular beds. \item Hospital deaths (with or without COVID-19 positivity, as excess deaths are still pandemic-relevant). \item COVID-19 related lockdown and interpersonal mingling rules. \item Geographical regions and population density. \item Synthetic data designed to resemble real private data. \item Metadata and data structures for private data, without the private data itself. \end{itemize}